Los Lopeggs

 Los Lopeggs is a Mexican streaming adult animated comedy series created by Huevocartoon alumni Rodolfo Riva Palacio Alatriste and Gabriel Riva Palacio Alatriste for Pantaya.
 It features a cast of anthropomorphic eggs in a Hispanic family-like setting.
 The series features the voices of Angélica Vale and Carlos Ponce.

-The series premiered on 17 June 2021 on Pantaya in the United States.
-It is the platform's first animated original series.
+The series premiered on 17 June 2021 on Pantaya (now Vix) in the United States.
+It was the platform's first animated original series.

 Synopsis

 After being fired from his job, Yema (Carlos Ponce) and his family start a new business selling tacos with their new food truck in Huevalifornia.